Introduction

 Target cells, also known as codocytes, have a distinctive appearance on a peripheral blood smear in terms of RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Bulls-eye Pattern: The defining feature of a target cell is its resemblance to a shooting target.
+- Bulls-eye Pattern: The defining feature of a target cell is its resemblance to a shooting target.
 It has three distinct zones in the RBC morphology:

-• Central Dense Area: A dark, centrally located disc containing a normal or slightly increased amount of hemoglobin.
+- Central Dense Area: A dark, centrally located disc containing a normal or slightly increased amount of hemoglobin.

-• Pale Ring: A clear or pale zone encircling the central area, lacking sufficient hemoglobin.
+- Pale Ring: A clear or pale zone encircling the central area, lacking sufficient hemoglobin.

-• Peripheral Rim: A darker outer rim containing hemoglobin, similar in intensity to the central area.
+- Peripheral Rim: A darker outer rim containing hemoglobin, similar in intensity to the central area.

 Causes of Target Cells